spacetelescope/jwst/docs/jwst/associations/jwst_conventions.rst

   * `jw`: All JWST-related products begin with `jw`
   * `PPPPP`: 5 digit proposal number
-  * `TNNNN`: Canididat Identifier.
-Can be on of the following:
+  * `TNNNN`: Canididate Identifier.
+Can be one of the following:

     * `oNNN`: Observation candidate specified by the letter `o` followed by a 3 digit number.